The Volkswagen Tiguan offers room for five or seven.

 Every mainstream manufacturer has at least one model in this segment.
 That shouldn’t be a surprise as the compact crossover is the new family vehicle.

-Among the Tiguan’s competitors are the Subaru Forester, GMC Terrain, Chevrolet Equinox, Ford Escape, Nissan Rogue, Honda CR-V, Mitsubishi Outlander, Toyota RAV4, Mazda CX-5, Hyundai Tucson, and the Kia Sportage.
+Among the Tiguan’s competitors are the Subaru Forester, GMC Terrain, Chevrolet Equinox, Ford Escape and Bronco Sport, Nissan Rogue, Honda CR-V, Mitsubishi Outlander, Toyota RAV4, Mazda CX-5, Hyundai Tucson, and the Kia Sportage.
 The Subaru Forester offers all-wheel-drive only, while the other models make it optional with front-wheel drive standard.

 You’ll do well with any Tiguan beyond the base S trim.
 Imitation leather-trimmed seats and heated front seats are enough to draw the attention of many shoppers.
 Volkswagen also adds a wireless phone charger and an 8-inch touch-screen display, desirable features for the Tiguan SE.